instillai/deep-learning-mini-course/documentation/nnclassifier.rst

     net = Net()

 --------------------------------------------
 Step 3: Define a Loss Function and Optimizer
 --------------------------------------------
 In this step we define a loss function and an optimizer.
 A loss function as discussed in Logistic Regression, Backpropagation, and the Gradient Descent section will map values of one or more variables into a real number representing a cost to an event.
 In this code snippet we will use the CrossEntropyLoss.
+This is a Loss function defined in PyTorch.
+There are several alternatives that include L1Loss, MSELoss, CTCLoss, NLLLoss, and many more see [9] https://pytorch.org/docs/stable/nn.html#torch.nn.CrossEntropyLoss for more details on Loss functions.
+CrossEntropyLoss measures the performance of a classification model which outputs a value between 0 and 1 useful in classification problem with various classes.

-And we define it like so..
+And we define it like so in a variable named criterion..

 .. code:: python

     criterion = nn.CrossEntropyLoss()

 When defining our optimizer which will attempt to minimize loss, this is where the torch.optim libary comes into play.

 .. code:: python

     import torch.optim as optim

 In this code snippet, we will use SGD which stands for Stochastic Gradient Descent.
+This optimizer object holds the current state and updates parameters based on the computed gradients.
+The simple update rule is weight = weight - learning_rate * gradient.
+For more information on SGD and other alternatives for optimizers see [10] https://pytorch.org/docs/stable/optim.html

-And we define the optimizer like so..
+And we define the optimizer like so in a variable named optimizer.. lr is the learning rate and momentum is the momentum factor. net.parameters() is our neural net attributes.

 .. code:: python